Troyanovsky/vibe-coding-guide/en/Lesson_3_Workflow.md

 If your AI tool has different modes or roles (like "architect mode" in Roo Clide), use that.
 Have the AI generate a `system_design.md` document that outlines the overall structure, main components, and how they'll work together.

-Or if the AI tool doesn't have such mode, you can try this prompt:
+Or if the AI tool doesn't have such a mode, you can try this prompt:

 ```
 1.  **Understand Requirements:**